mjjw-github/NoSQL-Coarse/MongoDB/Exercise3.md

 ## **Exercise 3: Create/Read[i.e., find()]/Update a Database Collection**

-see what databases exists
+See what databases exists.
 ```
 show dbs
 ```
-which databases are we connected to
+Which databases are we connected to?
 ```
 db
 ```
-switch database and show collections
+Switch database and show collections.
 ```
 use local
 show collections
 ```
-what documents are within the collections using db. means current database then collection "startup_log" then the method .find() to get data from that collection in a .pretty() format.
+What documents are within the collections.
+Using db. means current database then collection "startup_log" then the method .find() to get data from that collection in a .pretty() format.
 ```
 db.startup_log.find().pretty()
 ```
-how many documents are in the collection
+How many documents are in the collection?
 ```
 db.startup_log.count()
 ```
-a database is created automatically upon the first creation of a document when it"s added to a collection "myfirstcollection" for this new database
+A database is created automatically upon the first creation of a document when it"s added to a collection "myfirstcollection" for this new database.
 ```
 db.myfirstcollection.insert({name:"marklogic"})
 show dbs
 show collections
 db.mydb.myfirstcollection.find().pretty()
 ```
-to interact with a database, we use the pattern: db.{collectionname}.:method}
+To interact with a database, we use the pattern: db.{collectionname}.:method}
 ```
 db.myfirstcollection.[tab][tab]
 ```
 ```
 db.myfirstcollection.find()
 ```
-deleting records from this collection is accomplished with this method remove
+Deleting records from this collection is accomplished with this method remove.
 ```
 db.myfirstollection.remove({})
 show collections
 ```
-notice how the collection myfirstcollection still exists; so to remove a collection use the drop method
+Notice how the collection myfirstcollection still exists; so to remove a collection use the drop method.
 ```
 db.myfirstollection.drop()
 ```
 ```
 show myfirstollection
 ```
-has the db been deleted
+Has the db been deleted?
 ```
 show dbs
 ```
-to delete a database full of collections. first create two collections
+To delete a database full of collections, first create two collections.
 ```
 db.myfirstollection.insert({name:"marklogic"})
 db.mysecondcollection.insert({type:"multi-model"})
 show collections
 ```
-to delete the database requires that we make sure we are connected to the database we want to drop
+Deleting the database requires that we make sure we are connected to the database we want to drop.
 ```
 db
 db.dropDatabase()